-Areas of improvement and recommendations by EEC Actions Taken by the Institution For official use Only Whilst staff have extremely strong academic profiles, there seems to be an overrepresentation of psychology-based expertise.
+based expertise.
 Whilst there is no suggestion that these staff are not able to teach the criminology focused courses, we suggest that any future recruitment attempts to match expertise with the courses being delivered.
 We feel the program would be strengthened (in teaching, research and collaboration) with the recruitment of criminologists.
-We welcome the Committee's recommendation; as stated above, we are taking into consideration their suggestion which will be fully examined under the 2023-2024 Department and University budget.
-Choose an item.
 Staff publications are strong, but activity appears have slowed in recent years.
 This may be a matter of CVs not being up to date, but it does suggest that staff may not be allocated sufficient research time.
 We thank the EEC for identifying and pointing out that the "staff have very strong academic profiles with sustained and high-quality publications, research activity and esteem".
 The University, the School and the Department support the development of a research culture, encouraging all faculty members to strengthen their research profile.
-This is facilitated through various policies, such as the RTR, to be found in the institution's internal regulations (see Appendix).
+This is facilitated through various policies, such as the RTR, to be found in the institution's Internal Regulations, Ch.6 (please see Appendix A).
 We also agree with the EEC that the research activity of the teaching staff could be enhanced.
 Even though this is challenging due to the large course and administrative work, there are continuous efforts to establish different research groups and collaborations between the members of the Department and the School.
-The establishment of such research groups will allow for further collaboration between the faculty in the Department as well as interdepartmental and inter-institutional research activities.
+The establishment of such research groups will allow for further collaboration between the faculty in the Department as well as interdepartmental and interinstitutional research activities.
 Choose an item.
 Training is provided to all staff, but we suggest that the University considers introducing additional teaching qualifications such as the Higher Education Academy.
 We appreciate the EEC members' suggestion, and the University will take this into consideration.
 Choose an item.
 Staff are allocated protected research time, but this does not appear to be formalised in a workload allocation model.
 The introduction of such a model would provide transparency to all staff.
-We appreciate the EEC members' recommendation, and fully agree with it.
+We appreciate the EEC members' recommendation.
 We would like to refer to Chapter 6 of the University of Nicosia "Internal Regulations", which covers "Faculty Matters and Policies" (6.5) including detailed information and policies governing Research Time Release (please see Appendix A).
+Choose an item.
+Click or tap here to enter text.
+Click or tap here to enter text.
 Choose an item.